 There is some confusion over Pilsner, Pilsener or Pils, even though it is the most popular beer style in the world and Germany (especially Northern Germany).
 There is a debate over whether Pils is Czech or German, but it is a combination of both.
 Pils was invented quite recently (in beer terms) in 1842 by a Bavarian brewer, Josef Groll, who was working in Plzeň (Pilsen) in Bohemia.
 Groll utilised Bohemian ingredients with Bavarian brewing techniques and Pils, the first pale lager beer, was born.
 In the present day, Czech and German Pils are separate styles of beer with different flavour profiles.

 German Pils has a grainy and grassy malt profile with a sufficient kick of spicy, earthy, tangy and sometimes metallic hops.
 Colour is dark gold to light amber, therefore slightly darker than the typical Helles with a similar alcohol content of around 5 percent.
-This is probably my least favourite style of beer in the world.
+This is probably my least favourite style of beer in the world since many of the cheapest, nastiest brews in the world are Pils.

-My recommendation: Rothaus Pils Tannen Zäpfle, one of the most popular beers from the German state of Baden-Württemberg.
+My recommendation: Rothaus Pils Tannen Zäpfle, a refreshing and delicious example of an excellent Pils from the German state of Baden-Württemberg.

 Kellerbier, “cellar” beer, also known as Zwickelbier, is any unfiltered lager that is opaque and cloudy due to the presence of residual yeast sediment.
 It is sometimes ungespundet (“unbunged”) meaning that some carbon dioxide has been allowed to escape during fermentation and therefore has a lower carbonation.
 Kellerbier is popular in Franconia, especially in Upper and Middle Franconia.